-The 2017 Proposed Part County Sales Tax Budget is \$88.1 million, an approximate 7.7% increase from the 2016 Projection.
+The 2017 Adopted Part County Sales Tax Budget is \$88.1 million, an approximate 7.7% increase from the 2016 Projection.
 This includes approximately \$0.9 million of credits deferred from 2015, consistent with County accounting policy.
-The rate of increase from the 2016 Projection is effectively higher than the increase associated with Countywide Sales Tax mainly due to an anticipated year-end 2016 adjustment reducing Part-County Sales Tax to reflect the proper amount of property tax collections.
+The rate of increase from the 2016 Projection is effectively higher than the increase associated with Countywide Sales Tax mainly due to an anticipated year-end 2016 adjustment reducing Part-County Sales Tax to reflect the proper amount of property tax collections from the towns and the City of Glen Cove from fiscal year 2014 sales tax.